controlecidadao/samantha_ia/README.md

 ![directory](https://github.com/controlecidadao/samantha_ia/blob/main/images/interface_english.png)<br><br>

 <br>
 Samantha's initial settings are deterministic.
-As a rule, this means that for the same prompt, you'll get always the same answer, even when applying penalties to exclude repeated tokens.
+As a rule, this means that for the same prompt, you'll get always the same answer, even when applying penalties to exclude repeated tokens (penalties does not affect the model deterministic behavior).<br>
 Used to assess training database biases.
 Some models tend to loop (repeat the same text indefinitely) when using highly deterministic adjustments, selecting tokens with the highest probability score.
 <br><br>